Posted in Recovery

 If you work in a job that requires sitting, you’ll need to use a unique pillow on your chair.
 It’s a wedge-shaped cushion that rests under your thighs and is designed, like the compression garment, to minimize the pressure that is placed on your butt.

 Also, around the fourth week and beyond, your exercise can intensify.
 Start first with weight training that you can do while standing that targets areas other than the buttocks.
+Take it slow, and follow your doctor’s instructions for working out after BBL.

 Over time, cardio can be blended in, but you’ll still be striving to minimize movement in your backside.
 And, you won’t want to do anything to shrink the size of your fat cells.
 So, no long runs or strict diets yet, please.